boris-mind/DoBigNationsWinBig/README.md

 Features and Techniques Used:

-- Power BI > Power Query: Power BI > Power Query: Extracted the last 4 characters to obtain the Olympic year.
+**- Power BI > Power Query: Power BI > Power Query:** Extracted the last 4 characters to obtain the Olympic year.
 For example, "tokyo-2020" becomes "2020".
-- Power BI > Power BI Desktop: Created two bookmarks, "World View" and "Ranking View", and assigned buttons to each bookmark for interactive filter buttons.
+**- Power BI > Power BI Desktop:** Created two bookmarks, "World View" and "Ranking View", and assigned buttons to each bookmark for interactive filter buttons.
-- Power BI > DAX: Created a new table to aggregate the number of medals by country using DAX:
+**- Power BI > DAX:** Created a new table to aggregate the number of medals by country using DAX:

   *          DAX
           Copier